PXLWidgets/php-composer-version/README.md

     -v, --version                Show current version of php-composer-version.

 Options:
+    -V, --set-version <version>  The new package version to write.
+If not provided, php-composer-version will prompt interactively.
     -b, --branch <name>          Set the branch for the version commit.
 If on any other branch, the process will fail. [default: "master"]
     -d, --allow-dirty            Allow additional changes to be committed with the version commit.
     -p, --sync-package-json      Toggle additional update of the version number in package.json.